Notre Dame's Happy Returns

 Susan Mullen Guibert is assistant director in Notre Dame’s Office of Public Relations.
 She is coauthor of Clashmore Mike Dublin to Dome.

-Matt Cashore is the senior university photographer for the University of Notre Dame.
-His photos have been published in Sports Illustrated, the New York Times, and ESPN The Magazine.
-His most recent book, with text by Lawrence S. Cunningham, is The Chapels of Notre Dame (University of Notre Dame Press, 2012).
+Matt Cashore is senior university photographer at the University of Notre Dame.
+His photographs have been published in The Chapels of Notre Dame and Notre Dame’s Happy Returns, both published by the University of Notre Dame Press.